Kauffman Stadium: 2024

+On June 8, 2024, Sam Mellinger, the Royals' vice president of communications, said that the team is evaluating "all options that may be available with respect to a new stadium," and pointed to the Kansas Legislature's upcoming vote to make changes to the state's Sales Tax and Revenue (STAR) bonds program to attract major sports teams to the state.

+In August 2024, The Kansas City Star reported that the Royals were considering a new site for a downtown ballpark in Washington Square Park, an area located between Union Station and Crown Center.

+In November 2024, the Royals reportedly were also examining "two or three" potential stadium sites in Johnson County, Kansas.

+2025

+In May 2025, an affiliate of the Royals purchased the mortgage on the Aspiria campus in Overland Park, Kansas.
+However, team officials denied that the campus was under consideration as a site for the development of a stadium.

 Features

 Kauffman Stadium was the only baseball-only park built in the majors (not counting temporary facilities) from 1966 to 1991.
-It was one of the few baseball-only facilities built in the majors during the heyday of the cookie-cutter stadium era, and is one of two such facilities (with Dodger Stadium) that are still active and were never converted for use as multi-purpose stadiums.
+It was one of the few baseball-only facilities built in the majors during the heyday of the cookie-cutter stadium era, and is one of two such facilities (with Dodger Stadium) that are still active and were never converted for use as multipurpose stadiums.

-Although a baseball-only facility, its design took several stylistic cues from the multi-purpose stadiums of the day, plus the Googie style that was more prevalent in the decades prior.
+Although a baseball-only facility, its design took several stylistic cues from the multipurpose stadiums of the day, plus the Googie style that was more prevalent in the decades prior.
 The main stadium itself is primarily concrete, with a smooth, uncovered concrete facade.
-The stands wrap around the infield and end at the foul poles, with smaller bleacher sections (or "outfield plazas," as the Royals call them) in the outfield.
+The stands wrap around the infield and end at the foul poles, with smaller bleacher sections (or "outfield plazas", as the Royals call them) in the outfield.
 In their book, The Ultimate Baseball Road Trip, Josh Pahigian and Kevin O'Connell wrote that it is essentially one-third of a cookie-cutter stadium, containing only the seats in a cookie-cutter stadium that provide the best views for baseball.
 The upper deck is quite steep, though not as high as other parks built during this time.
-Many minor-league stadiums built in the 1980s and early 1990s, as well as Guaranteed Rate Field in Chicago, employ a similar design.
+Many minor-league stadiums built in the 1980s and early 1990s, as well as Rate Field in Chicago, employ a similar design.

 The park's best-known feature is the fountain and waterfall display (known as the Water Spectacular) behind the right-field fence.
 At 322 ft, it is the largest privately funded fountain in the world.
 The fountains are on display before and after the game and between innings, while the waterfalls are constantly flowing.